 Millions of people have spent the better part of 2 years learning and working in virtual environments.
 In the zeitgeist of pings and dings, we may not have noticed how we were adapting and settling into new communication patterns.

-Active-initiators like to take the lead in starting discussions, seeing collaboration as an opportunity to share their unique knowledge and insights.
-In social interactions, active-initiators take the stance of an evaluator, often responding with "that's so true" or "I think this is x because y."
+These types of collaborators like to take the lead in starting discussions, seeing collaboration as an opportunity to share their unique knowledge and insights.
+In social interactions, active initiators take the stance of an evaluator, often responding with "that's so true" or "I think this is x because y."
 They like to stimulate conversation and healthy debate to draw out new ideas for the benefit of the whole group.
-This person is always sharing articles and dropping hot takes in the #random channel.
+This person is always sharing articles and dropping hot takes on the #random channel.

-Independent-evaluators tend not to respond directly to others right away.
+They tend not to respond directly to others right away.
 They prefer to contribute their own ideas and fresh perspectives.
-True debaters at heart, independent-evaluators want to have all the facts before discussing their meaning.
+True debaters at heart, independent evaluators want to have all the facts before discussing their meaning.
 Others may see their back-and-forth arguments and questioning of others' views as dominating the conversation, but they're there to deepen and meter things out.

-Reflective-evaluators respond to others by building on their ideas.
+Respond to others by building on their ideas.
 They're your people who use the "yes, and" structure to communicate.
-Genuine collaborators, reflective-evaluators encourage others and praise good ideas while pointing out practical applications and uses.
+Genuine collaborators and reflective evaluators encourage others and praise good ideas while pointing out practical applications and uses.
 This is the group researcher, who often takes what's already there, builds on it, and goes out searching for new ideas and information that will help the group complete the task together.

 Adopting new technologies, figuring out how to use them, and integrating them into your life is all part of a person's lifelong learning--and these skills are all too relevant to today's organizations.